Louis III of France: Death and legacy

-At perhaps the height of his renown, Louis III died suddenly on 5 August 882, aged around 17, at Saint-Denis.
-According to legend, he was chasing after a girl who was retreating to her father's house on horseback and hit his head on the lintel of a low door, taking a bad fall and breaking his skull.
-Because Louis III had no children, his brother Carloman II became the sole king of West Francia, and the young king was buried in the royal mausoleum of the Basilica of Saint-Denis.
+Louis died on 5 August 882.
+According to the Annals of St-Vaast:

+because he was a young man, he was pursuing a girl, the daughter of a man called Germund, and when she fled into her father's house, the king seated on his horse pursued for a joke, and bashed his shoulders very hard on the upper part of the doorway and his chest on the saddle of his horse.

+He was carried on a litter to the Abbey of Saint Denis, where he died.

-Louis' death was incredibly damaging to the West Frankish war against the Vikings, and despite his crucial victory at Saucourt, his brother and successor could not match his level of success and died only two years later in 884.
+Louis' death was very damaging to the West Frankish war against the Vikings, and despite his crucial victory at Saucourt, his brother and successor could not match his level of success and died only two years later in 884.
 However, his death united the kingdom of West Francia under one ruler and his reign set the stage for later Frankish unity.